SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 Having told SEOJuice / UpWeb that I wanted to terminate my agreement they certainly didn't offer to work for free and only refunded me for the previous two weeks work.
 By that time they had been working on my website for almost seven months.

-In an email dated 23rd September I said I wanted them to delete ALL the backlinks.
-This was their reply:
+In an email dated 23rd September I said I wanted them to delete ALL the backlinks that had been created.
+This was Dave Adamson's reply:

 Unfortunately we do not have the details anymore to do this but within the backlink reports that we sent you on a monthly basis they include the usernames and passwords of each forum profile so you can go in and remove/edit any of the articles yourself.
 I am also not sure how the comment has been copied/pasted from your website as that is not the process we use.

-Not only was Dave Adamson referring to these incomprehensible spammy backlinks as "articles" but he was telling me to amend or delete them myself.
-Besides none of the usernames and passwords being valid, there were far too many for me to delete and at that time I knew nothing about Google's disavow tool.
+Not only was Dave referring to these incomprehensible spammy backlinks as "articles" but he was telling me to amend or delete them myself.
+Besides none of the usernames and passwords being valid, there were far too many for me to delete and at that time I wasn't familiar with Google's disavow tool because I had never had to use it.
 In a further email I said:

 So copying snippets of text from my homepage to use in forum threads is not a process you use yet the urls in the monthly reports which YOU sent me lead directly to posts which feature the same two lines of text along with thousands of spammy backlinks featuring keywords I was paying you to promote.